boardfish/dissertation/dissertation.md

 \subsubsection*{Abstract}
 \addcontentsline{toc}{chapter}{Abstract}

-Escape rooms are physical, interactive experiences in which a group of participants must solve puzzles to escape a locked room, solve a mystery, or otherwise meet some goal in a particular timespan.
 The primary aim of this project is to build a tool for escape room maintainers.
-The original brief expressed intent to craft a networked solution for use within the escape room itself.
-Subsequently, this focus was changed by the literature survey, which concluded that implementation of technology inside escape games requires careful consideration.
-The end product is a web application functioning as a social network between escape room maintainers and enthusiasts, which meets requirements established by surveying and discussing with maintainers.
-This dissertation paper serves to document, and justify decisions made along, the process of development of this product.
+The literature survey was used to explore options for implementation.
+The end product was built as a web application functioning as a social network between escape room maintainers and enthusiasts.
+This meets requirements established by surveying and discussing with maintainers.
+This dissertation paper documents, and justifies decisions made along, the process of development of this product.

 \begingroup
 \let\clearpage\relax \subsubsection*{COVID-19 Impact Statement}